John Pease (sociologist): Education

 Pease worked his way through college, attending Western Michigan University, earning a B.S. in 1960, and then moved to East Lansing, Michigan, attending Michigan State University, and earning a M.A. degree in 1963, and a Ph.D in 1968.
-He accepted a position as a professor of Sociology at the University of Maryland, College Park in 1967 where he currently continues to teach.
+He accepted a position as a professor of sociology at the University of Maryland, College Park in 1967 where he continued to teach until retirement.

 "I'd Rather Be Studying"

-Currently, Pease routinely teaches four undergraduate courses: an introductory course to Sociology, Poverty in America, Social Stratification, and Inequality in American Society.
-He is known for his off-beat sense of humor and quirky habits, and is rumored to know the story behind the "Legend of Sara Bellum," about a girl who died from lack of studying.
+Pease routinely taught four undergraduate courses: an introductory course to Sociology, Poverty in America, Social Stratification, and Inequality in American Society.
+He was known for his off-beat sense of humor and quirky habits, and was rumored to know the story behind the "Legend of Sara Bellum," about a girl who died from lack of studying.
 (Mysteriously, there is actually a marker of "Sara Bellum's" final resting place on campus, though no one has taken responsibility for it.)